 Modular fences can be moved around easily, making them handy for trying things out before you commit to a permanent structure.
 Some garden centers, hardware stores, and online vendors have kits that are easily snapped in place in under an hour.

 This is the most effective barrier to prevent a wide array of animals, but keep in mind it won’t keep out the smallest ones, like mice, songbirds, and insects.
-It will deter the majority of medium sized pests like squirrels, rabbits, though, along with larger birds like turkeys and pheasants.
+It will deter the majority of medium-sized pests like squirrels and rabbits, though, along with larger birds like turkeys and pheasants.

 A temporary, movable chicken wire fence will be inexpensive and easy to build, just make sure you use heavy gauge welded fencing for strength and durability.

 You can use bamboo canes as posts or standard 4x4s if you prefer.
 Use galvanized nails, staples, and chicken wire, as this kind of metal won’t rust out quickly, ensuring long-lasting results.
 Here's how: